Shekhartayde/Shekhartayde/README.md

  <p align="center"><img src="https://camo.githubusercontent.com/992babdffd8c74a1502de375fbdf7e4d54773242/68747470733a2f2f6d656469612e67697068792e636f6d2f6d656469612f53576f536b4e36447854737a71494b4571762f67697068792e676966"  style="max-width:100%;"/>
 </p>

-<p>Dedicated Backend developer who is passionate about learning new things.
+<p>Backend Developer with 2 years of experience in building scalable applications using Node.js,
-A good leader and a good team player.
-Looking forward to developing products that help in making people’s lives better and becoming an integral part of an organization that helps me grow.</p>
+NestJS with GraphQL.
+Proficient in designing and deploying web applications.
+Experienced in AWS Containerized deployments, infrastructure automation with Terraform, and implementing CI/CD pipelines for seamless development workflows.
+Passionate about backend performance, security, and cloud infrastructure management.</p>

 🌱 **About myself**<br>

-✔️ 🌱 I’m currently learning **MERN stack**
+✔️ 🌱 I’m currently working as a **Jr. Software Developer**

 ✔️ 👨‍💻 All of my projects are available at [Shekhar Tayde](https://shekhartayde.netlify.app/)

-✔️ 💬 Ask me about **Javascript/Node-js/REST-Api**
+✔️ 💬 Ask me about **Javascript/Node-js/REST-Api/AWS/Terraform/CI-CD**

 ✔️ 📫 How to reach me **shekhartayde14@gmail.com**